HuyTu7/FSS17/hw1/README.md

 ### Descriptions:

-Read each line, kill whitepsace and anything after comment characters (#), break each line on comma, read rows into a list of lists (one list per row), converting strings to numbers where appropriate.
-Note that some column headers contain \?: all such columns should be ignored.
-For now you can ignore the other magic characters in row1.
+Read each line, kill whitepsace and anything after comment characters (`#`), break each line on comma, read rows into a list of lists (one list per row), converting strings to numbers where appropriate.
+Note that some column headers contain `\?`: all such columns should be ignored.

 ### Files: